-This Whole30 Zuppa Toscana is a healthier copycat version of everyone’s favorite Olive Garden soup.
+This Healthy Zuppa Toscana is a healthier copycat version of everyone’s favorite Olive Garden soup.
 Dairy-free, Paleo, and made with only real-food ingredients, this hearty soup is full of flavor and so simple to make.
-It’s perfect for a quick dinner and reheats well for an even easier lunch.
-This creamy and cozy Whole30 Zuppa Toscana Soup is sure to be your new favorite!

 Who didn’t love Olive Garden’s Zuppa Toscana Soup growing up?
 True story – I used to love Olive Garden as a kid.
 Their soup, salad, and breadsticks combo was my absolute favorite along with their chicken alfredo.
 Oh my gosh, I just could not get enough.

-This soup is a healthier Paleo copycat of my old favorite.
+This soup is a healthier copycat of my old favorite.
 It’s packed with flavor from Italian sausage, crisp bacon, and plenty of fresh garlic.
-Even though it’s dairy-free, this soup is still creamy thanks to full-fat coconut milk and a special secret ingredient that I love to use as a thickener when making Whole30 versions of classic comfort food.
+Even though it’s dairy-free, this soup is still perfectly delicious, creamy, and will be a hit with everyone.
+It also happens to be Whole30 compatible if that’s something you need!

 Watch How to Make This Recipe